jdbctemplatemapper/jdbctemplatemapper/readme.md

 # JdbcTemplateMapper #

 Spring's JdbcTemplate provides full data access control using SQL for a relational database.
-It is a better option for complex enterprise applications over ORM.
+It is a better option for complex enterprise applications over an ORM.
 ORM magic/nuances get in the way when used for large and complex applications.
-Even though JdbcTemplate abstracts away a lot of the boiler plate code needed by JDBC, it is verbose.
+Even though JdbcTemplate abstracts away a lot of the low level JDBC code, it is still verbose.

 JdbcTemplateMapper tries to mitigate the verboseness.
 It is a helper utility for JdbcTemplate (NOT a replacement).
 It provides simple CRUD one liners and less verbose ways to query relationships.
 Your project code will be a mix of
 JdbcTemplate and JdbcTemplateMapper.
 Use JdbcTemplateMapper's more concise features where appropriate and JdbcTemplate for others.